brunomariz/libtutorial/README.md

 > Note: the file name following the `-o` flag must be named `lib<library-name>.so`.

-Again, it is possible to see this library defines the `tutorial_print` function with the `nm` command:
+Again, it is possible to see that this library defines the `tutorial_print` function with the `nm` command:

 ```
 nm libtutorial.so